 6. The levels will be consistent since they are regulated by our organization.

 About the only disadvantage is if you wanted to play with the same player all the time.
 In this instance that will not happen; however, the beauty of playing with someone different each week is the potential to meet other players and to possibly find others with whom you may have great chemistry.

 How will the points be used?

-Whoever has the most points will have the option of getting bumped up to a higher division.
+Whoever has the highest point average will have the option of getting bumped up to a higher division.

 How do I register?

 Some players are doing this in addition to playing in their inter-club matches while others are doing it in place of those programs.
-It will be a great opportunity to meet players from other programs, receive feedback at all of your matches and to play in an environment without any politics or extraneous distractions!
+The CSL is a great opportunity to meet players from other programs, receive feedback at all of your matches and play in an environment without any politics or extraneous distractions!